andresattler/vue-jackpot-app/README.md

 ![](https://img.shields.io/badge/vue-2.x-brightgreen.svg)
 # Vue-jackpot-app
 A small Lotto app written in Vue.js + Typescript and using Graphql.
-Written as part of a code challenge and out of personal interes to get familiar with the concepts of Vue
+Written as part of a code challenge and out of personal interest to get familiar with the concepts of Vue
-and t get in touch with Graphql
+and to get in touch with Graphql

 ## Project setup
 ```